-While only two studies by one group have explored the potential of DP-MSC as a source of corneal tissue [18, 37], both papers contain validated evidence of cornea-specific keratin expression.
-In the first study [18], while only traces of K3/K12 were detected in cultures of human DP-MSC by immunostaining (with transcripts for K12 detected by RT-PCR), co-expression of K3 and human nuclear antigen was detected by immunostaining following application to the wounded ocular surface of rabbits.
+While only two studies by one group have explored the potential of MSC-derived from dental pulp (DP-MSC) as a source of corneal tissue [18, 37], both papers contain validated evidence of cornea-specific keratin expression.
+In the first study [18], while only traces of K3/K12 were detected in cultures of human DP-MSC by immunostaining (with transcripts for K12 detected by RT-PCR), coexpression of K3 and human nuclear antigen was detected by immunostaining following application to the wounded ocular surface of rabbits.
 These in vivo findings were essentially confirmed a year later in the group's second study [37].